 - 1 Quick Tips

-- 2 What’s the Difference Between 3D Touch and Haptic Touch?
+- 2 What’s the difference between Haptic Touch and haptic feedback?

 - What is Haptic Touch on iPhone XR?